 As a rule, build the site for a human audience.
 Provide meaningful ALT tags for product photos and large images only.
 Omit them from thumbnails, backgrounds, and icons.

-Reach out for Help with Image Optimization for WordPress
+Reach out for Help with WordPress Image Optimization

 Team WP Sekure is ready to assist you with image optimization for the web.
 If you are having trouble with your load times, we might know a few tricks.
 Send us a message and tell us about your situation and check out our WordPress website speed optimization service.
 If we don’t already have the exact fix you need, we may suggest a few adjustments that might make the difference.